jbcarruthers/broomstones_bylaws/broomstones_bylaws.md

-There shall be a Nominating Committee of three members to be appointed by the Board of Directors no later than the end of February in each year, which shall include at least one member of the Board of Directors and at least one member of the corporation who is not a member of the Board of Directors.
+There shall be a Nominating Committee of three members to be appointed by the Board of Directors no later than the end of February in each year, which shall include at least one member of the Board of Directors and at least one member of the Corporation who is not a member of the Board of Directors.
 It shall be the duty of the Nominating Committee to consider candidates representing a range of members including female, male, social and competitive curlers.